Training Transitive and Commutative Multimodal Transformers with LoReTTa: Results

-Table~\ref{tab:mnist-ppl} shows the perplexity of the pre-trained models on the respective test sets.
-When pre-trained only on the pairs (I, T) and (T, W), LoReTTa achieves an impressively low perplexity of 5.04 on the unseen pair (I, W), which is significantly lower than the perplexity of the baseline non-transitive model trained with C2M3 (104.27).
-The same trend is observed for other combinations.
-For example, the model trained on (I, W) and (W, T) and evaluated on (I, T) has a perplexity of 3.13 (LoReTTa) compared to 9.70 (C2M3).
-Similarly, the model trained on (I, T) and (I, W) and evaluated on (T, W) has a perplexity of 11.21 (LoReTTa) compared to 30.88 (C2M3).
-Remarkably, LoReTTa consistently achieves perplexities for unseen modality combinations that are in a similar range to those for seen modality combinations (non-blue values in Table~\ref{tab:mnist-ppl}), demonstrating that LoReTTa is indeed capable of learning the missing distribution as described in Section~\ref{sec:analysis}.
-Looking at Table~\ref{tab:mnist-acc}, we see a similar trend.
-In two out of three cases, LoReTTa achieves the highest classification accuracy by combining two modalities.
-Moreover, it far outperforms C2M3 on the unseen modality pairs.
-In other words, if either (IMG, TXT), (TXT, WAV), or (IMG, WAV) is missing, it is advisable to train a model using LoReTTa, since it is the only model capable of effectively integrating these modalities and achieving higher accuracy compared to any single-modality model.
-In fact, if a few samples with three modalities are given during linear probing (last column of Table~\ref{tab:mnist-acc}), then models pre-trained with LoReTTa can improve the classification score even further.
-On the other hand, models trained with the bimodal datasets in parallel cannot handle three modalities simultaneously.
-The accuracy with three modalities is often worse than with two modalities (negative transfer).
+When pre-trained only on the pairs (T, I) and (T, A), LoReTTa achieves a remarkably low perplexity of 5.04 on the unseen pair (I, A), as shown in Table~\ref{tab:mnist-ppl}, significantly outperforming the baseline non-transitive model trained with C2M3, which has a perplexity of 104.27.
+This trend extends to other combinations as well.
+For example, the model trained on (A, I) and (A, T) and evaluated on (I, T) has a perplexity of 3.13 (LoReTTa) compared to 9.70 (C2M3).
+Similarly, training on (I, T) and (I, A) and evaluating on (T, A) yields a perplexity of 11.21 (LoReTTa) versus 30.88 (C2M3).
+Importantly, LoReTTa consistently achieves similar perplexities for unseen and seen modality combinations, demonstrating its ability to effectively learn the missing distribution.
+A similar trend appears in the downstream task (Table~\ref{tab:mnist-acc}).
+In almost all cases, LoReTTa consistently outperforms C2M3 on the unimodal datasets A, I, and T, as well as the bimodal datasets (A, I), (A, T), or (I, T).
+In a nutshell, if any of the modality pairs are missing, training a model with LoReTTa is recommended because it uniquely integrates these modalities and improves accuracy compared to any single-modality model.
+In fact, providing a few samples with three modalities during linear probing further increases the classification score of models pre-trained with LoReTTa.
+Interestingly, the "upper" baseline trained on all aligned modalities often lags behind LoReTTa despite favorable perplexity scores.
+This strongly suggests some kind of negative transfer or modality competition that LoReTTa is able to overcome.